corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 To create a subzone using the CLI, you need to provide:

 * A config file to configure the settings for the new subzone.
-* The network map address for the new subzone.
+* The Network Map address for the new subzone.
 * The parameters for the network.

 **Sample command structure**